1. Tara Meadows Holiday Park reserves the right of admission.

 2.1.
 The management insists that all Mobile Homes are insured by the owner of the mobile home.

-4. Cars must drive only on the road and not across the grass.
-There is a speed limit of 10kmph on the park and this must be strictly observed at all times.
+- Cars must drive only on the road and not across the grass.
+There is a speed limit on the park which is as slow as you can go under 10km, this must be strictly observed at all times.

-8. All refuse must be sorted, and deposited in bin bags.
+- All refuse must be sorted, and deposited in bin bags.
 Make up and nappy wipes must not be flushed down the toilet.
-Refuse must be placed in the bins specified in the Recycle Area.
+Refuse must be placed in the bins specified in the Recycle Area, No Metal, Glass or Cardboard to be placed in the compactor.

-10. Dogs are permitted, provided they are clean and well trained.
+- Dogs are permitted, provided they are clean and well trained.
 They must be placed on a lead at all times.
 Vicious, or threatening dogs are totally banned.
-Any dog seen loose must be removed from the site.
+Any dog seen loose may be removed from the site.
+You the owner are responsible for your dog.

 12.1.
 No children of any age are allowed to use their parent’s mobile without parental supervision.